Here Are Five Examples of Common Tax Evasion

 Tax evasion is a crucial matter because it reduces the amount of taxes paid and leaves the state short of funding.
 It’s the same as stealing from the country, and it will get you into real trouble with the IRS.
 What if you made a mistake?
 The IRS is very good at determining mistakes and purposeful evasion.
+If unpaid taxes is due to lack of funds or accidental errors you can contact Randolph Law Firm.
 Errors include copying down wrong information, calculation errors, transposition errors, and obvious errors while filing your tax forms.
 Examples of tax evasion include:

 One way taxpayers falsify records is by lying to their CPA.
 Your CPA usually sends a questionnaire to fill out, which provides the accountant with all the numbers needed for the tax return.
 If you misrepresent any information like an offshore account or not reporting all your accounts to pay less tax, it’s deemed tax evasion.

 Tax liability is usually based on the amount of income you make.
 If you change the numbers and write lower numbers, then it means lower taxes.
 It may be tempting for you, but don’t do it.

 Another way people underreport their income is through structuring.
 Structuring is a method of falsely lowering your withdrawals, deposits, and transfers to a point below bank reporting requirements since it’s usually done to avoid detecting your actual income; it’s a crime.
 The IRS has tried to pursue this issue relentlessly since the implementation of the Foreign Account Tax Compliance Act (FATCA).